With the Federal Trainer Diploma you are a qualified specialist in in-company or external adult education.

 There are two ways for candidates to obtain module certificates:

 1. Completion of the module courses at a recognised training provider

-2. Submission of an applicaton for equivalency assessment
+2. Submission of an application for equivalency assessment

-The SFAL Certificate in Adult Learning is valid without restriction.
+The SVEB Certificate in Adult Learning is valid without restriction.

 To reactivate an outdated module certificate, a Simplified Equivalency Assessment sEA must be passed for each affected FD-module.
 In any case, first submit your admission dossier with copies of all five FD module certificates.

 Applying for the Federal Trainer Diploma